 Putting people over process

-It’s great to see studies validate what care teams have known anecdotally for many years; there is a very real need to build a culture of safety that incorporates the patient and the people that work with that patient as much as process.
-In order to drive change, it must be done in an environment where staff feel empowered to report adverse events and unsafe conditions—including unprofessional or threatening behavior.
+It’s great to see studies validate what care teams have known anecdotally for many years; there is a very real need to build a culture of safety that incorporates the patient and the people that work with that patient as much as the process.
+In order to drive change, it must be done in an environment where staff feels empowered to report adverse events and unsafe conditions—including unprofessional or threatening behavior.

 One of the largest nonprofit health systems in the country partnered with Verge Health for its Converge platform.
 With Converge, data is seamlessly collected and integrated throughout the health system, increasing the efficiency of processes while reducing data loss and improving close calls, or “catches.”
 The health system now receives 59% of its peer review referrals through the Converge platform, namely adverse events and patient complaints/grievances.
 Of those referrals, 62% proceed to peer review.
 This process ensures better, more proactive management of providers, easier identification of system issues and comprehensive action plans to be put in place before safety is compromised.

-Verge’s Converge Platform makes it easier for patients, staff and caregivers to report events, resulting in more information driving a culture of learning from events, near misses, and unsafe conditions.
+Verge’s Converge Platform makes it easier for patients, staff, and caregivers to report events, resulting in more information driving a culture of learning from events, near misses, and unsafe conditions.
 Logic may tell us the fewer events reported, the better.
 And while that is the ultimate goal, to get to zero adverse events, you need to ensure a broad capture of all events.

-With an integrated platform, hospitals can compile data from across the organization, including complaints, grievances, events and audits, to inform peer review and tie credentialing to real-time safety issues, increasing the eﬃciency of processes, breaking down silos, and tying practitioners back to safety issues.
+With an integrated platform, hospitals can compile data from across the organization, including complaints, grievances, events, and audits, to inform peer review and tie credentialing to real-time safety issues, increasing the eﬃciency of processes, breaking down silos, and tying practitioners back to safety issues.